-In-flight decreases in aerobic capacity may result from variable causes such as physiological adaptation to microgravity (this is especially true in the first 4 weeks of space flight), problems with the functioning of exercise equipment, decreased intensity and/or duration of exercise, and inaccurate/unreliable VO{2max} measurement capabilities in-flight.
-In order to assess the risk adequately, VO{2max} measurements, either actual or derived, may be required at regular intervals to assess aerobic fitness during early, middle, and late mission phases, as well as to assess for fitness to complete critical mission tasks.
+In-flight decreases in aerobic capacity most likely result from deconditioning as a result of a variety of factors, including physiological adaptation to microgravity, limitations of exercise equipment, and decreased intensity and/or duration of exercise.
+Decline in VO{2max} with space flight is not inevitable and several crew members have completely maintained VO{2max} across a mission duration of ~6 months [4].
+To assess the risk adequately, VO{2max} measurements, either actual or derived, via a validated methodology are required at regular intervals to assess aerobic fitness during early, middle, and late mission phases, as well as to assess for fitness to complete critical mission tasks as determined by the Design Reference Mission (DRM).